 - Users can see and modify the UX preferences of Kupfer as they dim fit.

 - Kupfer enables users to run commands saved inside a file through the kupfer-exec helper script.

 - It performs exceptionally well in GTK+ desktop environments.

 - Kupfer allows users to load extensions directly at runtime.

 On top of that, the cross-platform nature of Launchy makes it possible to use the same application launcher for multiple systems.
-Many who need to operate more than three or four systems like me would find this scenario much familiar.
+Many who need to operate more than three or four systems, like me, would find this scenario much more familiar.
 So, it is a bonus.
 CNET and Lifehacker have also featured this captivating app launcher.

 Highlights of Launchy